Harsha29-kns/End-Sem-Practical/Autospy.md

-# Ex.
-No. 5 — Using Autopsy to Create a Case and Import Digital Evidence
+#  Using Autopsy to Create a Case and Import Digital Evidence

 ---